qmeisman/CS440-Final-Project/README.md

 This repository contains the codebase and supplementary material for our final project.
 The goal was to explore two RL approaches for playing Connect-4: MCTS and DQNs.

 # Contents
-- Codebase for MCTS and DQN
+- Codebase for MCTS
+- Codebase for DQN: We only uploaded two versions of the file which shows two of our tests.
+We do not upload all the files we ran for all the results we discussed in our paper.
 - Jupyter Notebooks showcasing our research
 - Supplementary materials (images, etc).